yzhangchuck/awesome-llm-reasoning-long2short-papers/README.md

-# 🚀 Awesome Long2Short Papers
+# 🚀 Awesome Efficient Reasoning LLMs Papers

 A curated list of papers about making LLM reasoning more efficient (shorter/faster/better).